zapman449/nitro/README.md

 3. Use serviceGroups to manage most things.
 Biggest concern of the library is to manage group membership.
 4. Use JSON files for configuration
-5. Understand Netscaler HA configs, and only speak with the primary
+5. Understand Netscaler HA configs, and only speak with the primary.
+Should work with stand-alone servers too.

 ## Known limitations: